 Intangible assets comprise the Company's internally developed software (CXIFX) and its related modules, as well as software and customer trading relationships acquired through various business combinations.
+The annual impairment test for goodwill is completed in the fourth quarter of every fiscal year.
+During the three and six-month periods ended April 30, 2023, there were no indicators of impairment.

-For the three-month periods ended January 31, 2023 and 2022 (Expressed in U.S. Dollars) (Unaudited)
+For the three and six-month periods ended April 30, 2023 and 2022 (Expressed in U.S. Dollars) (Unaudited)